Draw The Butter: Recreational And Commercial Spiny Lobster Season Opens Aug. 6

 The spiny lobster, often called ‘bugs’, inhabit tropical and subtropical waters of the Atlantic Ocean, Caribbean Sea and Gulf of Mexico.

-Normally, the best time to catch a Florida spiny lobster is at night since lobsters stay in their dens during daylight hours to avoid predators and only come out after dark to look for food.READ MORE: Demand For Testing Explodes As Long Lines Continue At COVID Testing Sites Throughout South Florida
+Normally, the best time to catch a Florida spiny lobster is at night since lobsters stay in their dens during daylight hours to avoid predators and only come out after dark to look for food.READ MORE: Florida Students Who Oppose Masks Could Get Hope Scholarship Vouchers

 It’s also important to keep your eyes open for diver’s flags and use care around coral and other marine life.
 Click here to join the FL Coral Crew and learn more about coral-safe diving practices and how you can help.